Help Center

 Why don't my visitor numbers match Google Analytics?

 Two reasons.
-First, we count visitors differently — we use daily estimates without cookies, so the same person visiting Monday and Tuesday is 2 visitors in INSG but might be 1 in GA (which tracks them with cookies).
+First, we count visitors differently — we use daily estimates without cookies, so the same person visiting Monday and Tuesday is 2 visitors on your dashboard but might be 1 in GA (which tracks them with cookies).
 Second, ad blockers block Google Analytics but generally don't block privacy-first tools.
 So we might actually show more visitors than GA, because we see the traffic that GA misses.

 My bounce rate seems high.
 Is that bad?